whole-tale/wt-design-docs/users_guide/overview.rst

 Why Whole Tale?
 ===============

+Whole Tale is developing open-source tools and infrastructure intended to simply the process of creating, publishing, and verifying computational research artifacts in conformance with community standards (:cite:t:`chard_implementing_2019`).

 Research communities across the sciences are increasingly concerned with the replication of computationally-obtained results and reuse of research software to both increase trust in and the scientific impact of published research.